isawangyx/tp/docs/DeveloperGuide.md

     - 1a2.
 Use case resumes at step 1.
 - **1b.** No person found with the provided index.
     - 1b1.
 KrustyKrab shows error message.
     - 1b2.
-Use case ends.
+Use case resumes at step 1.
 - **1c.** Attempting to edit the phone number.
     - 1b1.
 KrustyKrab shows error message.
     - 1b2.
 Use case ends.